hBilal-Zia/libaas_app/README.md

 This repository implements a comprehensive outfit recommendation system that integrates a Flutter frontend with a Flask backend.
 The system uses the ResNet50 model to classify images of clothing items and recommends outfits based on the user's preferences, wardrobe, and current weather

 <h1>Frontend (Flutter) </h1>
-•	Built using Flutter and Dart
+•	Built using Flutter and Dart <br>
 •	Uses the GetX package for state management
 •	Features:
 •	Account Signup & Login